andrasq/node-qmock/README.md

 Change Log
 ----------

+- 0.16.2 - always record the first 10 calls by default, the previous 3 was too low
 - 0.16.1 - upgrade disrequire to fix global name leak `stack`
 - 0.16.0 - breaking: fix mockHttp semantics to not auto-install on load and to uninstall completely on unmock, ensure req.abort and req.socket.destroy are available on mock requests